 Families interested in applying for entry into the Transition House Emergency Shelter must schedule an appointment.
 Walk-ins not accepted.
 To make an appointment, contact Lidia Garcia, Waitlist & Services Coordinator, at (805) 966-9668.

 Are you and your family homeless?
 Are you and your family about to become homeless?

-If you are a Santa Barbara County Resident with a family (single-parent or dual-parent, with children under 18 years old) you may be eligible to stay in our Emergency Shelter.
+If you are a family (single-parent or dual-parent, with children under 18 years old) that has been living in Santa Barbara County for at least a year, you may be eligible to stay in our Emergency Shelter.
 Please call us at (805) 966-9668 to learn about entry into Transition House’s McCune Family Shelter located at 434 E. Ortega Street, Santa Barbara.

 If you currently reside outside of Santa Barbara County please click HERE to locate homeless services in your area.